 There have been over 13,000 studies performed in 60 countries understanding how acupuncture works with the number of new acupuncture studies currently twice the number than into new drugs and other conventional mainstream medicine9.

-Acupuncture today still suffers from skepticism and doubt from medical professionals and the public in part because of the Traditional Chinese Medicine (TCM) cultural narrative still used to teach "How acupuncture Works" in American and other Acupuncture Schools around the world.10
+Acupuncture today still suffers from skepticism and doubt from medical professionals and the public in part because of the Traditional Chinese Medicine (TCM) cultural narrative of Qi and Meridans still used to teach "How acupuncture Works" in American and other Acupuncture Schools around the world.10

 Acupuncture is proven to work for pain